Skillz4Killz/dapi-bench/README.md

 There are times in each libraries results, you can see where memory slightly falls off.
 This happens for several reasons.
 One could be the garbage collector is running for that process at the moment and cleaned up some memory.
 Another reason could be that some sort of default sweeper is running that cleaned up some memory.

-There are two big drops we should probably take a minute to discuss.
+There are two big drops that should probably be looked at in detail.

 - At minute 33 of the benchmark, Harmony drops from 443MB to 229MB.
 I have been unable to determine what caused this especially when right afterwards, it seemed to spike even higher then before.